ccardea/osy-site/yoga/niyama.md

 From chanting of mantras, [he gains] contact with the desired deity

+*Svadhyaya* is sometimes translated as self-study and people derive all sorts of meaning from that. *Svadhyaya* has a few different meanings.
+Regarding the study of scriptures, it refers to the practice of memorizing and reciting scripture that was used in ancient times to transmit them before they were written down.
+It also refers to chanting of mantras that are associated with specific deities.
+That is what this sutra refers to.
+This type of practice is common in Buddhism but is usually omitted by western yoga practitioners.

 ### *Iśvara-praṇidhāna* - Devotion to Isvara

 #### Sutra 2.45
 *Samādhi-siddhir-īśvara-praṇidhānāt*
 - *Samādhi* = the highest of the 8 limbs
-- *siddhir* = Accomplishment, fulfilment, completion, perfection, complete attainment (of an object)
+- *siddhir* = Accomplishment, fulfillment, completion, perfection, complete attainment (of an object)
 - *īśvara* = the lord, the most high god
 - *praṇidhānāt* = profound religious meditation

 From *Isvara-pranidhana*, [the yogi] attains *samadhi*.